 We believe that healthy parent-pre-school partnerships influence children's development in a positive manner as children experience consistency and continuity between the school and home.
-At My First Skool, we encourage parent-pre-school partnership in many ways, so you can enjoy peace of mind when your child is with us.
+At My First Skool, we encourage parent and pre-school partnership in many ways, so you can enjoy peace of mind when your child is with us.

 We understand the importance of keeping track of your child’s development and learning activities.
 Our parent’s portal app allows you to view announcements, the centre’s calendar of events, download documents, and view pictures or videos of your child participating in class activities, so you can peek into your child’s world at school.
 You can also view your child’s portfolio after the bi-annual parent-teacher conference and download a softcopy of it as a keepsake.